 And they consume their rulers;

 None of them calls on Me.

-Is in verse 6 only the heart an oven, here it seems that the whole person has become an oven, an oven that consumes their rulers and kings.
+In verse 6, only the heart is an oven.
+Here in verse 7 it seems that the whole person has become an oven, an oven that consumes their rulers and kings.
 All their thoughts and actions are aimed at killing their leaders.
 All the actions of a person come from his heart (Pro 4:23).
 If feelings of hatred or lust are cherished in the heart, they will at some point be transformed into actions.